vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 In this task, you will take the starter files and run the node.js application as a Docker application.
 You will build the Docker images from the existing files and run containers to test and execute the application.

-1. From Azure Cloud Shell, connect to your buidl agent if you are not already connected.
+1. From Azure Cloud Shell, connect to your build agent if you are not already connected.

 2. Type the following command to create a Docker network named `fabmedical`: